Slayga/Hotel/docs/README.md

 ## [Hotel.html](./hotel.html)

 The html file is based on all comments done in the source code.
-It's use is to make it simpler for newcomers to find and use the correct methods.
+It's used for understanding what does what and how you should call methods or initialize objects.

 ## [Hotel.md](./hotel.md)